advaitambeskar/race-front/README.md

 You don’t have to ever use `eject`.
 The curated feature set is suitable for small and middle deployments, and you shouldn’t feel obligated to use this feature.
 However we understand that this tool wouldn’t be useful if you couldn’t customize it when you are ready for it.

 ## NOTE
-An important distinction between this front-end and the RPS is the reactive ability and also overall implementation Password has been bcrypted and sent over the network.
+An important distinction between this front-end and the RPS is the reactive ability and also overall implementation.
+Password has been bcrypted and sent over the network.
 Since both Front-end, and backend communicate through axios, it is possible to send hashes over it without interception.

 The way authentication works between the front-end and the back-end is exactly how passport.js does it.
 I did not have passport.js when I was developing this (I was in flight and I did not have internet), so I just wrote the basic implementation for it.
 In no way is it meant to replace the original APi, nor am I suggesting that it is effectively same.
 It just has been coded to work in the same basic principle.
+It obviously does not use cookies, I am using state variables.

 **The authentication password and username is both 'advait' (case-sensitive)** The React app communicates through two end-points (both endpoints are meant for different jobs.)